Do Betta Fish Need An Air Pump To Oxygenate Their Tank

 The gas exchange process occurs when there is an agitation of the surface water.
 The larger the area of surface water (and surface water agitation), the more oxygen can dissolve into the water, increasing overall oxygen levels.

 Why Betta Fish Don’t Need Oxygen From Water

-Betta fish can breathe very well out of the water, often jumping onto a leaf just above the surface to hide from predators when they sleep, however, this is not their natural environment and is only a survival instinct.
+Because betta fish can breathe out of the water, they often jump onto leaves just above the surface to hide from predators, especially when bettas sleep.
+This isn’t their natural environment and is only a survival instinct.

 Betta fish are from the family “Macropodusinae” and are in the gourami family “Osphronemidae,” a subfamily of the freshwater “Anabantiform.”
 Many members of this family are pretty hardy fish and can be found living in oxygen-poor environments that would be too hostile for most other fish.

-Labyrinth fish do not usually have their labyrinth organ from birth and will breathe oxygen from the water using their gills until the organ develops later in life.
+Labyrinth fish don’t usually have their labyrinth organ from birth and will breathe oxygen from the water using their gills until the organ develops later in life.

-Betta fish don’t need air pumps, however, if your betta tank is oxygen-deficient, using an air pump can make your betta more comfortable.
+Betta fish don’t need an air pump, but if your betta tank is oxygen-deficient, using an air pump can make your betta more comfortable.
 A betta fish tank with a good oxygen level will help your betta have a healthy gill function, is beneficial to live plants, and promotes the growth of healthy bacteria.

 Although they are a straightforward and low-cost solution, air pumps are not the only way to introduce oxygen into your betta tank.